justinlocsei/himation/README.md

 ## Settings

-In order to work on Himation in development, you will need to create a settings file at `config/settings.json`.
-The available settings and their defaults, expressed as JavaScript that maps directly to JSON, are as follows:
+In order to run Himation, you will need to create a settings file at `config/settings.json`.
+The available settings and their defaults are below:

 ```javascript
 {